-Currently, Goodrich is the staff photographer for New York State Senator Kemp Hannon, who has represented Long Island’s 6th District since 1989.
-As a freelancer, Goodrich produces photography and video content for public relations, commercial, educational and political clients.
+After leaving Newsday in 2009, Goodrich was the staff photographer for New York State Senator Kemp Hannon, who represented Long Island’s 6th District.

 One of Goodrich’s individual Pulitzer nominations was for his 1988 coverage of the Papal visit by John Paul II to the United States.
 During John Paul’s inaugural U.S. visit, Goodrich was the only photojournalist among 20,000 accredited journalists who was invited to travel with and photograph for publication, the Pope during his private moments.
 In 1998, he was one of only two American photojournalists invited to Rome to join the Vatican press pool documenting the second papal visit to the U.S.

 Other notable Goodrich assignments range from the year he spent following DEA agents investigating drug trafficking from poor neighborhoods in Brooklyn to the poppy fields of Peru—to the months he spent at Jones Beach, chronicling a summer in the life of the popular and historic seaside state park.
 His feature photography at Jones Beach was nominated for a Pulitzer Prize.